 Pro: Holiday lets are subject to business rates rather than council tax.
 There’s also the possibility that you’ll be able to claim 100% relief on business rates if your property has a rateable value of less than £12,000.

 Pro: At present, holiday lets are considered to be ‘business properties’, and therefore, for the purpose of Inheritance Tax, they are exempt.
-It should be noted however that HMRC are currently challenging this point, so there may be an alteration to this in future.
+It should be noted however that HMRC is currently challenging this point, so there may be an alteration to this in future.

-Con: If you already own another property, any second home purchase (whether a holiday let or buy to let) will be subject to an additional 3% stamp duty charge
+Con: If you already own another property, any second home purchase (whether a holiday let or buy-to-let) will be subject to an additional 3% stamp duty charge.

 Buy-to-let property and taxes

 Increasing numbers of landlords are fleeing the buy-to-let market after their profits were hit by stringent new tax rules phased in from 2017.

 Pro: Some property investors are transferring properties into a limited company to benefit from tax breaks, stamp duty, capital gains tax or inheritance tax liability.

 Con: Would-be landlords wanting to borrow money for a buy-to-let mortgage once brought major tax advantages along with it, but over the last few years, this has been changing.
 Punitive tax changes have ultimately meant that most buy-to-let landlords will be seeing their tax bills go up considerably.

 Landlords will no longer be able to deduct all the interest they pay on their mortgage from the rental income they declare to the taxman.
 This is being scaled back to a maximum of 20% tax credit against mortgage interest.
 For those with bigger mortgages, this can result in large changes in their net profits; and often, not for the better.